 Tim has had a long allurement towards information access and services.
 Passionate about history, politics, literature, and technology, he loves exploring innovative ways to better help people find and evaluate needed information.
 To this end, Tim completed a Masters of Library and Information Science from McGill University, which included a significant focus on non-profit organizational administration.
 He has also had the opportunity to work in several academic and public libraries.
-Currently he is doing postgraduate studies in international development through the UBC.
+Recently he completed a postgraduate studies program in international development through the UBC.
 An active member of Librarians Without Boarders—an NGO that strives to improve access to information resources regardless of language, geography, or religion—Tim has been able to take part in a number of partnerships with local and international communities and experience the challenges and rewards of improving info access in various parts of society.